Registration is open for Fall 2023 Cohort!

 A menu of problem areas will be developed for each cohort.
 Teams who enroll together and are part of an improvement team or NIC with a developed Theory of Practice Improvement (or driver diagram) may request to use that as their area of focus for course activities.

 Following the introductory intensive workshop, participants should expect to spend 1-2 hours a week planning and running tests of change, reflecting on the results, and preparing for coaching sessions and the final webinar.
-Several small group, 1-hour coaching sessions will be scheduled between the opening workshop and the final webinar.
+A mid-course webinar and several small group, 1-hour coaching sessions will be scheduled between the opening workshop and the final webinar.

 Contact us if you have questions about the course.